Frequently Asked Questions

 All Chicago Center students are required to live in the International House for the duration of their program.
 The house is an international community on Loyola's Lake Shore campus.
 Please visit the International House website for additional information.

-We will be issuing the I-20 which allows students to obtain the F-1 non-degree student visa.
+Students will be issued a Certificate of Eligibility (I-20) which allows students to obtain their F-1 student visa.

 Please visit the International Students & Scholars website for further information and tips on obtaining your F-1 visa.